 You have three options for types of résumé based on your situation and what the employer wants, each defined by how they organize the content:

 Reverse-chronological résumés can be revealing in ways that might not cast you in an entirely positive light.
-Exclusively short-term employment and significant gaps in your work and educational history will raise red flags (Vandegriend, 2017).
-These will make the reader wonder (1) why you’re not able to keep a job for long (are you chronically unsatisfied in your work? incompetent? unlikeable?) and (2) what you were doing in those gaps.
+Exclusively short-term employment and significant gaps in your work and educational history will be questioned (Vandegriend, 2017).
+These will make the reader wonder (1) why you are not able to keep a job for long (are you chronically unsatisfied in your work? incompetent? unlikeable?) and (2) what you were doing in those gaps?
+Unfortnatley, employers might make incorrect or disparaging assumptions about gaps.
 Were you in jail?
 Unemployed and playing video games in your parents’ basement all day?
-None of these characteristics and scenarios are appealing to employers.
-Luckily, there are alternative ways of organizing a résumé.
+Ill?
+Your gaps may be easily explained in an interview, but to get you there, we can consider some alternative ways of organizing a résumé.